Pittsworth, Queensland: History

 The town was originally known as Beauaraba, with the name was officially changed to be Pittsworth in 1915.
-However, the town name of Pittsworth was in common use prior to the official name change.

-On Sunday 6 August 1916, Archbishop James Duhig officially opened and dedicated a convent for the Sisters of St Joseph of the Sacred Heart and a Catholic primary school that the Sisters would operate.
+However, the town name of Pittsworth was in common use prior to the official name change.On Sunday 6 August 1916, Archbishop James Duhig officially opened and dedicated a convent for the Sisters of St Joseph of the Sacred Heart and a Catholic primary school that the Sisters would operate.
 Over 2,000 people attended the event.
 There were 40 initial enrolments, growing to 180 by the end of 1916.
 The school was known as St Joseph's Convent School until a new school was built in 1958 and named St Stephen's Catholic School.
 The Sisters operated the school until 1981 after which the school continued with lay teachers.
 The convent building at 26 Weale Street had been used for some years as a parish centre, and was listed by the Pittsworth Shire Council for its heritage values, but the church was unable to afford the upkeep of the building, and it was sold for relocation in December 2013, being taken to 1154 Yandina Coolum Road, Maroochy River and restored as a private residence.
 The school celebrated its centenary in August 2016 including the publication of a school history.

 The Pittsworth Branch of the Queensland Country Women's Association opened in 1924.
 At the meeting held in the Masonic Hall to consider opening a branch in Pittsworth, the Darling Downs organiser, Mrs. Fairfax, explained that "the main object of members was to work for their sisters that were less fortunate than themselves, and spoke of the benefits of the reduced railway fares, the education of children out back, the homes at the seaside, and the bush nurses, and various other branches of work that is handled by the Association."
 The first President was Mrs. H.C.
 Hodgson.
 The Beuaraba Branch still meets in Pittsworth at the Uniting Church Hall, Briggs Street.

 In May 1930, a Soldiers Memorial School of Arts was officially opened.

-The hotel and surrounding land was taken over by the Lindenberg family in the early 1940s and was converted into a vintage auto museum which, by the 1960s became the largest of its kind in the southern hemisphere.

 Pittsworth State High School opened on 23 January 1967, replacing the secondary schooling being provided at Pittsworth State School since 1958.

 The Pittsworth Library opened in 2009.